Health and Wellness Curriculum

 Lifetime Health & Wellness

-This required course is a blend of Introduction to Leadership and Personal Development, Health, and Physical Education.
-The first quarter of this course will allow students to explore the foundation of individual social identity, the connection of the human spirit, and the collaboration needed to work for a greater purpose.
-The remainder of this course will enable students to obtain the knowledge and skills necessary to develop and maintain a health-enhancing level of fitness and to increase physical competence, self-esteem, and the motivation to pursue lifelong physical activity and develop lifelong positive attitudes related to personal health, including mental, emotional, and social health.
-Health topics include personal health and communicable disease, stress management, nutrition and physical activity, drug awareness, safety and injury prevention, peer pressure, bullying and human sexuality.
+This course combines Introduction to Leadership and Personal Development, Health, and Physical Education.
+The first quarter of this course allows students to explore the foundation of individual social identity, the connection of the human spirit, and the collaboration needed to work for a greater purpose.
+The remainder of this course enables students to obtain the knowledge and skills necessary to develop and maintain a health-enhancing level of fitness and to increase physical competence, self-esteem, and the motivation to pursue lifelong physical activity and create lifelong positive attitudes related to personal health, including mental, emotional, and social health.
+Health topics include personal health and communicable disease, stress management, nutrition and physical activity, drug awareness, safety and injury prevention, peer pressure, bullying, and human sexuality.

 Strength and Conditioning 1

-This is a basic level course for students who are new to the weight room, cardio equipment, and conditioning programs.
-This class is designed to familiarize students with the weight room and develop a fundamental understanding of strength and conditioning concepts.
-Multiple forms of resistance exercise, including free weights, weight machines, resistance bands, and conditioning/agility activities will be incorporated to promote improvement of muscular strength, cardiovascular endurance, flexibility, agility, speed, balance, and core strength.
-Students will be instructed on proper lifting technique, basic strength and conditioning principles, nutritional considerations, and appropriate hydration.
+This is a basic-level course for students new to the weight room, cardio equipment, and conditioning programs.
+This class familiarizes students with the weight room and develops a fundamental understanding of strength and conditioning concepts.
+Multiple forms of resistance exercise, including free weights, weight machines, resistance bands, and conditioning/ agility activities, are incorporated to improve muscular strength, cardiovascular endurance, flexibility, agility, speed, balance, and core strength.
+Students are instructed on proper lifting techniques, basic strength and conditioning principles, nutritional considerations, and appropriate hydration.

 Sports Medicine Courses